 - Controls the size of the colony – Larger colonies tend to be more defensive because they have the insect power to spare.
 The queen excluder limits the space accessible to the queen to lay eggs, controlling the growth of the colony.

-- Fewer impurities in the honey-super – particles in honey can increase the rate of crystallization.
+- Slow crystallization rate – Particles and impurities in honey can increase the rate of crystallization.
 Dealing with a clean comb come harvest time will leave you with a purer product.
 There are fewer impurities in the honey taken from frames in the honey super.
 It will help in slowing down the crystallization rate of your honey.

 - Encourages the building of burr comb that can interfere with ventilation in the hive

-- Sometimes, the bees are reluctant to store honey above the queen excluder
+- Sometimes, the honey bees are reluctant to store honey above the queen excluder

 - Drones can get stuck above the excluder.
-In the absence of top entrances, the drones can die in the hive and clog up the excluder.
+In the absence of an upper entrance, the drones can die in the hive and clog up the excluder.
 It is best to provide a top entrance for the bees to find their way out.

 - Queen excluders are believed to trigger swarming behavior